mschwingen/hardware/modelm-usb/README.md

 The status LED D1 needs to be bright, since it shines into the lightpipe from the side.
 I used a warm-white 0603 LED that is quite bright at 0.1mA.
-Using a 1k resistor for R12, it draws ~2.4mA and gives a nice visible indication the the end of the lightpipe.
+Using a 1k resistor for R12, it draws ~2.4mA and gives a nice visible indication at the the end of the lightpipe.
 Use a modern, high-efficiency LED.

 LED connectors J3 and J7 are wired in parallel and can both be used, depending on the connector on the original PCB.
 Unfortunately, the pinout is